Public pools and spas

 Public pool registration

 All public pools and spas in Eurobodalla Shire need to be registered with Council and the NSW Government.
-Register by:
+To register a public pool or spa, you are required to:

 Notification of Public Swimming Pool or Spa Pool Form (318 KB)